Mohammed-Refat-0/alx-system_engineering-devops/0x16-api_advanced/README.md

-this repo contains .py scripts to interact with reddit's api
+this repo contains python scripts to interact with reddit's api